gao-sun/github-vsc/README.md

 🔌 Flexible.
 Available for private repos and self-hosted runners.

 📝 Cozy.
-Can just be an online editor without remote session.
+Can only be an online editor without remote session.

 ## Start a Remote Session for Dev